OKAMca/stack/docs/ADR/001_directus-router.md

 organization.

 ## Next Steps
-1. Implement and test the changes in the stack project.
-2. Update documentation for projects using the stack, including guidance on how to configure the middleware, use the new locale mapping feature, set up collection-specific settings, and interpret development logs.
+1. Update documentation for projects using the stack, including guidance on how to configure the middleware, use the new locale mapping feature, set up collection-specific settings, and interpret development logs.
-3. Consider caching strategies to optimize performance (to be addressed in a future ADR).
+2. Consider caching strategies to optimize performance (to be addressed in a future ADR).
-4. Gather feedback from projects using the stack to ensure the new implementation meets their needs.
+3. Gather feedback from projects using the stack to ensure the new implementation meets their needs.
-5. Provide examples and best practices for configuring the middleware in different project scenarios.
+4. Provide examples and best practices for configuring the middleware in different project scenarios.
-6. Investigate and plan for the implementation of a "reverse" routing feature.
+5. Investigate and plan for the implementation of a "reverse" routing feature.

 ## Reference
 ### GraphQL Query